andrewacashner/hearingfaithms/chapters/chapter-2.md

 fragment *Porque cuando las voces puedan pintarla* (If voices could only paint her) (E-Mn: M3881/44).

-Cristóbal Galán, master of the Royal Chapel (1680--1684, after serving as chapelmaster at Segovia Cathedral) juxtaposes hearing and vision in a villancico for the Conception of Mary.
+Cristóbal Galán juxtaposes hearing and vision in a villancico for the Conception of Mary.
 [D-Mbs: Mus. ms. 2893, edition in @CaberoPueyo:PhD, 567--568]
+Galán was master of the Royal Chapel from 1680 to 1684, and to judge from copies of his works in multiple archives, his works were performed all across the empire and likely served as models for provincial composers who wanted to stay current with trends in Madrid.
+He had actually preceded Irízar as chapelmaster at Segovia Cathedral in XXX YEARS. <!--- dates, cite sources on bio; complete works edition?? -->
 Galán's text exhorts listeners to "hear the bird" and "see the voice."
-The visual language in this villancicos evokes the common iconography of the Holy Spirit as a dove surrounded by golden rays, such as may be seen in the Monastery of the Encarnación in Madrid, where the Royal Chapel frequently performed.
+The visual language in this villancico evokes the common iconography of the Holy Spirit as a dove surrounded by golden rays, such as may be seen in the Monastery of the Encarnación in Madrid, where the Royal Chapel frequently performed.